spritlesoftware/our-website/content/english/career/FullStack.md

 ---
-title: "Full-Stack Designer"
+title: "Full-Stack Developer"
 description: "this is meta description"
-job_type: "Part Time"
+job_type: "Full Time"
 draft: false
 ---

 ### About job

-We are hiring Full Stack Developers who are passionate, self-driven and capable of working in both front end and backend technologies.
+- We are hiring Full Stack Developers who are passionate, self-driven and capable of working in both front end and backend technologies.

 ### Responsibilities